 - 2. To understand the scope of the review, it is helpful to explain what the above terminology means: - A polling district is a geographical sub-division of an electoral area.
-An electoral area can either be a UK Parliamentary Constituency (e.g. Dudley North), a European Parliamentary electoral region (e.g. West Midlands), a ward (e.g. Castle & Priory). - A polling place is a geographical area in which a polling station is located.
+An electoral area can either be a United Kingdom Parliamentary Constituency (e.g. Dudley North), a European Parliamentary electoral region (e.g. West Midlands), a Ward (e.g. Castle and Priory). - A polling place is a geographical area in which a polling station is located.
 However, as there is no legal definition of what a polling place is, the geographical area could be defined as tightly as a particular building or as widely as the entire polling district.
 An example of a polling place might be a particular school, where the actual polling station within the school might vary from year to year. - A polling station is the actual area where the process of voting takes place and must be located within the polling place designated for the particular polling district. - 3.
 Under new legislation, the Council now has a statutory duty to conduct this review, which must be completed by 31st December 2007.
 The review procedure is set out at Appendix A. - 4.
 We must now review our existing polling districts and polling stations and prepare proposals for changes if appropriate.
 There is no requirement to change any existing arrangements.
-However any change or decision to make no change must be supported by a reason.
+However any change or decision to make no change must be supported by a reason. - On consideration of this report, the Cabinet, at its meeting held on 12th September, 2007, noted the statutory duty to undertake the review of polling districts, polling stations and access arrangements and endorsed the process and timescales as set out in Appendix A. The Council is requested to consider the recommendation in paragraph 9 below.